theodora-yko/theodora-yko/README.md

 ### Hi there 👋

 My name is Theo Ko.
-I am a Fourth year student at the University of Chicago, majoring in Computational and Applied Mathematics and Statistics.
+I graduated from the University of Chicago with a B.S. in Computational and Applied Mathematics and a concurrent M.S. in Statistics.

 [Connect with me!](https://www.linkedin.com/in/theodora-ko/)